-average visibility fluctuated throughout 2021 - 2023.
+The seasonal average of measured visibility during our study ranged from 6.9 to 8.4 km without any distinct seasonal patterns.
+Both the lowest and highest average visibilities were measured in winter (low in 2022 and high in 2023).
+It is noteworthy that the 6-hour average visibility fluctuated throughout 2021 - 2023.
 The observed visibilities (not shown) are seasonally consistent but occasionally variable, implying a strong influence of localized events, such as blowing dust, blowing snow, haze, fog, and sea spray (e.g., Chen et al., 2022; Quinn et al., 2007; DeMott et al., 2016).

 Seasonal wind roses (6-hour time averaged) are plotted in Fig. 2.
-Median annual wind speed (\pm standard error) at BRW was 5.2 \pm 1.6 m s-1.
+Median annual wind speed (\pm standard error) at BRW was 5.2 ± 1.6 m s-1.
 During fall - winter, the seasonal average wind speed ranged from 6.4 m s-1 (SON) to 5.6 m s-1 (DJF).
 During spring - summer, the seasonal average wind speed was similar (5.2 m s-1).
 The maximum wind speed of 18.6 m s-1 was measured in November 2023.
-Although there was variability in wind direction measured at BRW in November 2023.
 Although there was variability in wind direction measured at BRW, northeasterly winds prevailed as expected throughout the study period, which is predominantly from the clean air sector upwind of nearby settlements.

-320 Figure 2.
+Figure 2.
 The wind speed and direction distributions during the ExINP-NSA (October 2021 - December 2023) are shown in the wind rose plot (a).
 The color scale of wind roses represents the wind speed observed at ground level (11 meters above sea level).
-Panels b - e show the wind roses from for different seasons; fall (b), winter (c), spring (d), and summer (e).
-The grey shaded area represents the flagged wind direction (130° < WD < 360°) indicating potential contamination from the nearby community of Utqiaġvik.
+Panels b-e show the wind roses for different seasons; fall (b), winter (c), spring (d), and summer (e).
+The grey shaded area represents the flagged wind direction (130° < WD < 360°) indicating potential contamination from the nearby community of Utqiagvik.

-The median value of monthly cumulative precipitation (\pm standard error) measured at the BRW site was 14.2 \pm 4.1 mm.
+The median value of monthly cumulative precipitation (\pm standard error) measured at the BRW site was 14.2 ± 4.1 mm.
 As seen in Fig. 1c, biannual maxima of measured precipitation in winter (37.6 mm) and summer (26.4 mm) were found in 2021 - 2023; the lowest amount of precipitation occurred in spring (mean 6.6 mm).